ferxades12/MiniTorch/README.md

-This project consist of implementing Pytorch basic functionality, usin only NumPy (the other libs are for /test module) The objective is to learn how neural networks work internally
+This project consist of implementing Pytorch basic functionality, usin only NumPy and CuPy (the other libs are for /test module)
+The objective is to learn how neural networks work internally Additionaly, Im building a second backend in Rust, to learn how to use it in a complex project, have a faster backend and compare performance in different configurations (NumPy, CuPy, Rust native, Rust + CUDA)

+Disclaimer: AI was used for the test module, documentation, reviewing and information gathering.

 ## 🚀 Roadmap